,

 while the non-empty permitting condition is missing.

-In the following, we first show how the application of a rule of can
+In the following, we first show how the application of a rule of

 be simulated and we also show how the application can be skipped.